-Militaria collector Ralf Sherwin, 46, saw the item, which was in used condition, for sale on eBay.
-Soon after, using his knowledge in this field to spot the signs of a live vintage bomb, he made the horrifying realization that the bomb was indeed still live.
+Williams eventually listed the bomb on the auction site eBay, with the price starting at £15.
+Collector Ralf Sherwin, 46, saw the listing.
+Soon after, using his knowledge to spot the signs of a live vintage bomb, he made the horrifying realization that the device was, indeed, still live.

 Without hesitation, Sherwin contacted Williams on eBay with the message, “Mate, do you realise that’s not de-activated – it’s live!”

 Sherwin told The Daily Mail in 2021 that Williams messaged him back and asked how he knew, adding, “He said he was a metal detectorist and had dug it up in a kids’ playground in Southampton.
 I went into great detail about that fact that you could see the iron oxide seeping out of the air holes and the join.
 In the nose there’s a detonator, and once that dries out, it will go off, and I told him he wouldn’t be able to put it out.

 “After that, I expected him to take it down and call the police, but the idiot completely ignored me and carried on selling it.
 What was he going to do if someone bought it – cover it in bubble wrap and post it off in a Jiffy bag?”

 4) Southampton homes evacuated after 'incendiary bomb' found in gardenhttps://t.co/PocVAFWMtI pic.twitter.com/aKUDCYS7YA